 How do I know whether to confirm or reject match?

 There will be instances where it is hard to tell whether facilities returned as potential matches are the same or not.

 This can be due to probable data entry errors where it is likely that the addresses are the same, but a zip code (or similar) has been mis-entered, odd letters have strayed between columns when converting / copying and pasting data, or the order of address information is slightly different between one entry and another.
 Other examples of possible discrepancies include some addresses being more complete than others, mis-spellings in street names, or slight variations on the way the name of the facility is entered e.g. Ltd versus Limited, Pvt versus Private.
 These variations should be considered matches and confirmed.

-However, sometimes the algorithm will query a match where the plot number is different, but the rest of the address details are the same.
-In these cases, we ask that you deny the match, as this is likely a separate facility, run by a different management team, and therefore needs to be treated as a distinct facility.
-Additionally, where address details match perfectly but the names of the facilities are entirely different, these should be denied, as they are likely independent facilities operating from one multi-use building.
+However, sometimes the algorithm will query a match where the plot number or unit number is different, but the rest of the address details are the same.
+In these cases, we ask that you reject the match, as this is either a separate facility, run by a different management team, or there are multiple units at the same address and therefore needs to be treated as a distinct facility.
+Additionally, where address details match perfectly but the names of the facilities are entirely different, these should be rejected, as they are likely independent facilities operating from one multi-use building.

 What happens if we stop working with a facility and want our affiliation with them on the OAR to be removed?

-You will always be able to access historical lists from your account in the OAR, but these affiliations will not be visible to other users searching the map.
+You will always be able to access historical lists from your account in the OAR, but these affiliations will not be public to other users searching the map.

 I’m a manufacturer and would like to change or update information about my facility.
 How do I do this?

 This functionality is currently being built and will launch soon!
-In the meantime, please send us an email with details of your request at firstname.lastname@example.org.
+We anticipate this mechanism being available by July 2019.
+In the meantime, please send us an email with details of your request at email@example.com.

 Searching the OAR